pouchdb-community/pouchdb-quick-search/README.md

 ### Updating an index

-When you search, a [persistent map/reduce index](http://pouchdb.com/api.html#query_database) is created behind the scenes, in order to save the indexed documents and provide the fastest possible queries.
+When you search, a [persistent map/reduce index](http://pouchdb.com/api.html#query_database) is created behind the scenes, in order to save the indexed data and provide the fastest possible queries.

 This means that the performance constraints that apply to the `query()` API also apply here.
-In other words, the first time you query, it will be slow because it has to build up the index.
-After the first time, it will be much faster.
+In other words, the first time you query, it will be slow because it has to build up the index, but after the first time, it will be much faster.

 You can also use the `stale` option, as in the `query()` API, e.g.: